 Withdrawing from Xanax causes the body to experience several unpleasant side effects.
 These include the following:

 - Vomiting or dry heaving

-When people are experiencing a physical dependence on Xanax, it is in their best interests to enter into a treatment center.
+When people are experiencing a physical dependence, it is in their best interests to enter into treatment.
 If they do not, they will begin to feel pain in every part of their bodies.
 This is what occurs when the body is metabolizing the Xanax and removing it from the system.
-You can treat this symptom with over-the-counter medications, but many people end up in the emergency room when this is occurring.

-When people are addicted to substances, they begin to experience many of the same symptoms, and this includes the following:
+When people have an addiction to a substance or substances, they experience many of the same symptoms.
+This includes the following:

 - Inability to stop using the drug, even if they want to

 - Continuing to Xanax despite the serious consequences of doing so

 - Obsessing about how much Xanax they have left and when they can take another dose